medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 > undecided.
 For a concise, rationale-free reference (just the rules and shapes), see
 > [ccdl-v3-draft-tldr.md](ccdl-v3-draft-tldr.md).
 >
-> **This entire document is `version: "3"`, implemented as one piece — with two named exceptions.**
+> **This entire document is `version: "3"`, and `cctb` implements all of it.** Anchors,
-> Anchors, `relativeTimeRestrictions` (including multiple entries per group, intersected into one
+> `relativeTimeRestrictions` (including multiple entries per group, intersected into one window — §4),
-> window — §4), `anchorOccurrence: "first"`/`"last"`/`anchorPoint`, the `now` criterion, the
+> `anchorOccurrence: "first"`/`"last"`/`"any"` with single- and multi-clause anchors alike,
-> four-level structure including the OR level above the group array (§1–§3), the evaluation model
+> `anchorPoint`, the `now` criterion, the four-level structure including the OR level above the group
-> (§6), and the translation obligations that preserve it on real engines (§7) are all implemented
+> array (§1–§3), the evaluation model (§6), and the translation obligations that preserve it on real
-> and shipped together in `cctb`, the CQL translator.
-The exceptions: **`anchorOccurrence: "any"`
+> engines (§7) are all implemented and shipped in `cctb`, the CQL translator.
+One shape is
-> (§6) is specified but not yet implemented**, and **the §7 null-guard is not applied along the
+> deliberately refused rather than translated: a `"first"`/`"last"` anchor chained off an `"any"`
-> chaining path**, so a chained anchor whose own anchor fails to resolve can still supply a date
+> anchor, which would need a per-patient value computed from a witness that only exists inside a
-> downstream.
-Both are called out explicitly wherever they are discussed.
+> correlated query. `cctb` rejects it at validation with a message saying so.
 > Everything else should be read as "this is what `cctb` does today." `version: "3"` has not been
 > published or adopted anywhere yet, so there was no reason to stage it behind an intermediate,
 > never-released version — the whole extension ships as one breaking change from today's adopted